tlnagy/tnsite/reading.md

 > Radicalism usually prospers in the gap between rising expectations and declining opportunities.
 This is especially true where the population is young, idle, and bored; where the art is impoverished; where entertainment—movies, theater, music—is policed or absent altogether; and where young men are set apart from the consoling and socializing presence of women.
 >
 > \- The Looming Tower, pg 107

+- **The Main Enemy: The Inside Story of the CIA's Final Showdown with the KGB** by _Milton Bearden and James Risen_